What is it really like to stay in a private hospital?

 When you're ill, what you really care about is the quality of treatment you're going to get.
 All the gourmet nibbles and flat screen televisions that money can buy won't matter compared to that.
-Health-on-Line, a fast-growing UK private health provider, were quick to reassure us that in the UK, private hospitals have to meet some of the highest standards in the world for the treatment they deliver, just like the NHS.
+AXA PPP healthcare, a major UK private health provider, were quick to reassure us that in the UK, private hospitals have to meet some of the highest standards in the world for the treatment they deliver, just like the NHS.

 The specialists and nurses providing your treatment and care have to meet at least the same levels of qualification and experience that you'd get in the NHS too.
 In fact most of the specialists and consultants you'll find working at a private hospital will work for the NHS as well.

 The first thing you notice when you book into a private hospital is time.
 The time that the staff have to make you feel welcome and at home.
 The time that nurses have to talk to you about your case.
 The time that the specialist will take to talk to you after your treatment.

 Usually a porter will show you to your room and help you settle in.
 Once there, you'll find the kind of comforts you'd usually associate with a stay in a hotel.
 Most rooms have a TV and an en-suite bathroom with a shower, so no traipsing down a corridor with your hospital gown flapping behind you.
 Usually you're free to use your mobile in your room, and in fact many patients distract themselves with free Wi-Fi on their laptops and smartphones.